popolo-project/popolo-spec/specs/contact-detail.md

 <h1 id="use-cases-and-requirements">1.
 Use cases &amp; requirements</h1>

 It is impossible to predict the means by which people will be contacted: from mail and telephones to email and <abbr title="Voice over Internet Protocol">VoIP</abbr>.
 Some contact details are related to physical locations, like an office's postal address and fax number, while others are not, like a person's mobile number and email address.
-To support the widest variety of mediums in the widest range of contexts, the ContactDetail class should allow user-defined contact details.
+To support the widest variety of mediums in the widest range of contexts, the Contact detail class should allow user-defined contact details.

 <div class="well well-sm well-example">
   <p>A civil society organization has the phone number of a legislator; however, it doesn't know whether it is the capitol office number, the constituency office number or a mobile number.
 A suitable specification should be able to handle data at varying levels of precision.</p>
 </div>

-The ContactDetail class should have properties for:
+The Contact detail class should have properties for:

 1. label